|Landscape in Carina Nebula [Courtesy NASA]

 So what archaeological evidence is there for the Bible?

 - Inscribed pomegranate.
-In 1979, archaeologist Andre Lemaire announced the discovery of a pomegranate, carved from a hippopotamus tooth, that had the inscription "Belonging to the Tem[ple of the Lor]d [Yahweh], holy to the priests."
-Researchers later found that although the pomegranate itself was authentic, the inscription was a recent forgery [Cline2009, pg.
+In 1979, an archaeologist announced the discovery of the inscription "Belonging to the Tem[ple of the Lor]d [Yahweh], holy to the priests," but this was later found to be a recent forgery [Cline2009, pg.
 117].

 - Jehoash tablet.
-At about the same time as the James ossuary first was announced, a researcher in Jerusalem announced the discovery of a black stone with 15 lines of text written in paleo-Hebrew letters, which includes mention of Jehoash, a king who ruled in Judah from 836 to 798 BCE.
-But subsequent analysis found that the lettering and patina were artificially created, and thus the tablet is a modern forgery [Cline2009, pg.
+Also in 2002, a Jerusalem researcher announced the discovery of a black stone mentioning of Jehoash, a king who ruled in Judah from 836 to 798 BCE, but subsequent analysis found that the lettering and patina were artificially created [Cline2009, pg.
 123-125].

 - Tomb with bones of Jesus' family.
-A 2007 announcement of the finding of a tomb with the bones of Jesus' family was subsequently rejected by knowledgeable archaeologists [Rollston2007].
+In 2007, the announcement of the finding of a tomb with the bones of Jesus' family was subsequently rejected by knowledgeable archaeologists [Rollston2007].

 - Gospel of Jesus' Wife.
-The 2012 announcement of the discovery, on an ancient scrap of papyrus, of the "Gospel of Jesus' Wife" has been criticized by scholars, with some suggesting it is a forgery.
-At the least, additional analysis will be required before the biblical studies community will be convinced of its authenticity [Goodstein2014].
+In 2012, a scholar announced the discovery of the "Gospel of Jesus' Wife," but this has been criticized by scholars; at the least, additional analysis will be required [Goodstein2014].

 Early Old Testament history

-Part of the challenge in considering archaeological evidence for this period is that the biblical chronology of the period is not well defined (see Bible chronology).
+The biblical chronology of the Exodus period is problematic.
 Exodus 12:40 states that the Israelites left Egypt 430 years after Joseph's family migrated to Egypt, and 1 Kings 6:1 says that the work on Solomon's temple began 480 years after the Exodus.
 Most scholars today date the Solomon's temple to roughly 970 BCE, so this traditional reckoning places Joseph's family's migration to Egypt at 1880 BCE, and the Exodus at 1450 BCE.
-But there is no mention in Egyptian records of a major exodus of slaves in this time frame, and, more importantly, the cities Pithom and Ramses, which the Israelites settled (Gen. 47:11) and helped build (Exod.
+But there is no mention in Egyptian records of any exodus of slaves in this time frame, and, more importantly, the cities Pithom and Ramses, which the Israelites settled (Gen. 47:11) and helped build (Exod.
 1:11, 12:37), were not built until roughly 1300 BCE, according to well-established Egyptian records [Cline2007].
 Also, the 430-year sojourn in Egypt is inconsistent with the genealogy of Moses, as given in several places (Exod.
 6:16-20, Num.
 26:59, 1 Chron.
-6:1-3 and 1 Chron 23:6), since Moses is the great-grandson of Levi (Levi-Kohath-Amram-Moses) via his paternal line, and the grandson of Levi via his maternal line (Levi-Jochebed-Moses).
-Needless to say, two or three generations do not span 430 years.
+6:1-3 and 1 Chron 23:6; see also Gen. 15:16), since Moses is the great-grandson of Levi (Levi-Kohath-Amram-Moses) via his paternal line, and the grandson of Levi via his maternal line (Levi-Jochebed-Moses).
+Needless to say, two or three generations do not span 430 years, even if one accepts at face value the exceedingly old ages stated for these persons, and presumes, most implausibly, that each generation was sired only in the last year of life of the previous generation.
 Similarly, the 480-year period given in 1 Kings 6:1 for the Exodus to the foundation of Solomon's temple appears inconsistent with the genealogical record in 1 Chron.
-2:1-15, which gives only ten generations from Judah (the brother of Joseph and Levi) to David (Solomon's father, born roughly 1040 BCE).
+2:1-15, which gives only ten generations from Judah (the brother of Joseph and Levi) to David (Solomon's father, born roughly 1040 BCE), since a generation in Old Testament times was only about 24 years on average.
+See Bible chronology for additional details.

 With regards to the Exodus, Exod.
 12:37 says that "about 600,000" Hebrew men (i.e., 2-3 million persons, including women and children) left Egypt in the Exodus.
 Exodus 38:26 and Num.
 1:46 are more specific: 603,550 men.
 Such a huge proceeding should have left a significant body of evidence, yet none has been found.
 However, there are indications from other passages within the Old Testament itself that the actual number was much smaller.
 For example, counting Levi's male descendants through Moses, based on Exod.
 6:16-20, gives just 21 men.
 Multiplying by 12 to estimate for the 12 sons of Jacob gives just 252 men through Moses' generation at the Exodus (even assuming they were all still alive at the Exodus), which is a far cry indeed from 600,000.
 Also, Exod.
 1:15-17 says there were only two midwives for the Israelites; this places an upper limit of about 5,000 on the size of the Hebrew nation at the time of the birth of Moses -- see Bible-inerrant.
 If there were only a few hundred or a few thousand Hebrews at the time, then the lack of solid archaeological evidence for their existence in Egypt and their journey through Sinai is not a major issue.
 See Bible chronology for further details.